 I will not lie.
 Doing work over the summer is not all rainbows and unicorns.

-5. Somedays I make my kids do things they hate.
+5. Somedays, kids Might do things they hate.

 I really hope you have found some ideas that you can use to prevent summer slide with your own kids.
 Share your ideas in the comments–I love to hear how you are keeping the learning going all summer long.

-As a teacher for over 20 years, it is always obvious which kids have been engaged over the summer and which have not.
+As a teacher for over 20 years, I have to be brutally honest and mention that it is always obvious which kids have been engaged over the summer and which have not.
 It does not take much to keep the learning going over the summer and give your kids a bit of an advantage in the fall.

 This post contains some affiliate links.
 Thank you for your support.